Lemon Law / IN Lemon Law

 The Indiana Lemon Law applies to new or used cars and personal trucks, purchased or leased from an Indiana dealer that have been repaired four (4) or more times for the same complaint or issue; or an extended period of time for one or more issues within the first 18 months or 18,000 miles (whichever comes first).
 The IN Lemon Law also has a fee-shifting provision, which means that if you prevail, the manufacturer has to pay all your legal fees and costs on top of recourse or as a mandatory part of any settlement.
 We take it a step further –if we agree to represent you, there are no out-of-pocket costs, win or lose.

 In addition, you may have a claim even if the vehicle issues fall outside the Indiana Lemon Law for repetitive and/or extended repair attempts within the warranty period.
-And while motorcycles and off-road vehicles are NOT covered under the Indiana Lemon law, you could still recover remedy through the federal Magnuson Moss Warranty Act.
+And while motorcycles and off-road vehicles are NOT covered under the Lemon law in Indiana, you could still recover remedy through the federal Magnuson Moss Warranty Act.
 You may qualify for FREE legal help if:

 If you answered yes to all of the above, you may qualify for compensation under the IN Lemon Law or Federal Warranty Law.
 Call 1-800-LEMON-LAW or click below for help.